jstonge/blog/src/posts/typologies.md

 There are as many ways to describe social groups that there are field of studies out there.
 This diversity has led some people to say that building a parsimonious group typlogy is <a href="https://www.researchgate.net/publication/315973440_What_are_social_groups_Their_metaphysics_and_how_to_classify_them">hopeless</a>.
 That, grouping of humans are made up  anyway, and as such the exercice of grouping people is in itself a political act (Boyer p.56).
 Alternatively, we can follow <a href="https://doi.org/10.1007%2Fs11229-016-1185-y">Thomasson (2016)</a> and assume that, yes, groups exist.
 We go to clubs and union meetings.
 They seem pretty real.
 But instead we ask: what if social groups concepts (themselves) serve a purpose in giving a normative structure to our collective lives.

-We review how different field of studies have looked at social groups, looking through the lens of network science.
-Because networks are just low quality representations of our phenomenological lives, I point out where they fail at capturing what social scientists like to talk about.
+We review how different human sciences are focusing on varying aspects of our normative lives at differents points in time and space and organizational scale.
+We cut through the diversity of viewpoint through the lens of network science; how all of this mumbo-jumbo can be expressed as different types of human interactions.
+But because networks are just low quality representations of our phenomenological lives, I try to point out where they fail at capturing what social scientists like to talk about.

+## Flatland

 <div class="margin-note" style="display: flex; justify-content: center; align-items: center; margin-top: 6vh;">
   {#if currentForm === 0}